Hal Leonard

 Hal Leonard LLC (formerly Hal Leonard Corporation) is an American music publishing and distribution company founded in Winona, Minnesota, by Harold "Hal" Edstrom, his brother, Everett "Leonard" Edstrom, and fellow musician Roger Busdicker.
 Currently headquartered in Milwaukee, Wisconsin, it is the largest sheet music publisher in the world.
+It is now part of Muse Group.

 History

 1947 to 2016

 The company produces sheet music, songbooks, and method book (with audio) packs, and band, orchestra, and choral arrangements, reference books, instructional videos, and instrumental accompaniments.
 In addition, they distribute other brands, such as Gibraltar, Gretsch Drums, Avid, Blue Microphones, and many more.
 In 1989, Hal Leonard acquired Jenson Publications and its catalog of band, orchestra, and choral titles.
 In 1995, Hal Leonard began distributing Homespun Music Instruction instructional video and audio materials.

 In 1997, Hal Leonard and Music Sales Group founded SheetMusicDirect.com, the world's first website for digital sheet music and guitar tablature.
 In 2004, Hal Leonard acquired Applause Theatre and Cinema Books.
 In 2006, Hal Leonard acquired Amadeus Press and Limelight Editions.
 Also in 2006, Hal Leonard acquired Backbeat Books, which publishes the AllMusic reference guide and other music-related publications, from CMP.

 In 2009, Hal Leonard acquired Shawnee Press from Music Sales Group.
 In 2014, Hal Leonard acquired Noteflight, an online music notation service and a community for sharing scores.
 Private equity firm Seidler Equity Partners acquired majority ownership of the company in June 2016.
 Following the change in ownership, Hal Leonard was reorganized from a corporation to a limited liability company.